-That’s what Mom would say, the Dude can’t be bothered, but this dedicated beach footwear enthusiast needs to speak his mind.
+That’s what Mom would say.
+The Dude can’t be bothered.
+But this dedicated beach footwear enthusiast needs to speak his mind.

+Toms – I really only know this brand for their overpriced rags posing as shoes that people brandish as a social statement against something I never really bothered to understand.
 But I suspect, in reality, served merely as a salve to their own guilt for “having”, when so many “have not”, while not bothering to really know if the “charitable” arm of the brand really did any good.

 They were fighting the “man” by having the “man” drive the outcome.

+The box was a box, a light plastic industrial band holding it together with some tissue and the flip flops inside.
 Upon opening; the first thing I see is the “Extra Cushy” sticker on the heel.
 It’s not on both heels, it’s not embossed on the sole, it’s an off-centered sticker that could just as easily say “Chiquita Banana,” placed with the same grace and precision as the grocery clerk applying the blaze orange “Sale” sticker on this morning’s day-old pastries.

-The fit; in fairness, they were true to size.
+The fit, in fairness, they were true to size.

 Now here’s where they really start to fall apart.